wwang721/Boltzmann-Equation/README.md

 I'm a college student majoring in physics.

-Currently, I am doing some simple work under my professor Mr.Zhang.
+Currently, I am doing some simple work under my professor Zhang.

 Here is